beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 # Introduction

-The SARS-CoV-2 pandemic has highlighted the importance and challenge of large scale molecular epidemiology.
+The SARS-CoV-2 pandemic has highlighted the importance and challenge of large-scale molecular epidemiology.
 Through Herculean effort, academic and public health labs over the world have undertaken genomic sequencing on a scale that dwarfs any previous outbreak response.
 The magnitude of the resulting dataset makes many standard phylogenetic approaches impractical.
-Here, we highlight some recent modifications we have made to make the analysis of tens of thousand of taxa in BEAST feasible on a time-scale in that can help inform public health responses.
+Here, we highlight some recent modifications we have made to make the analysis of tens of thousand of taxa in BEAST feasible on a time-scale that can help inform public health responses.

 Many of these improvements are based on re-implementations of approaches used in other phylogenetic software, and we are grateful to the entire phylogenetic community.
-Incorporating these models allows us to leverage the full suite of models already available in BEAST.
+Incorporating these approaches allows us to leverage the full suite of models already available in BEAST.
 While the model used here dates back to Zuckerkandl E, Pauling L. 1962, this implementation was inspired by [Didelot et al., 2018](https://doi.org/10.1093/nar/gky783).